codsen/codsen/packages/ast-monkey/README.md

 ### .del()

-Use method `monkey.del()` to delete all chosen key/value pairs from all objects found within an AST, or all chosen elements from all arrays.
+Use method `del()` to delete all chosen key/value pairs from all objects found within an AST, or all chosen elements from all arrays.

 ---